Our process: from the first meeting to closing

 How an engagement works

-Only then, if you want to go further and if we believe we can truly help, does the formal engagement begin.
-From that point on, RCA runs the entire process — exclusively on the seller side, for Quebec SMEs with revenue of $3 million and above.
+The formal engagement begins only after that, if you want to go further and if the file makes sense on both sides.
+From there, RCA runs the process — exclusively on the seller side, for Quebec SMEs with revenue of $3 million and above.

 Our compensation model — 100% paid at closing — explains why we can afford to invest this work even before signing the engagement.